|

-Showing results 1 - 25 of 34 for university labs starting with K:
+Showing results 1 - 25 of 28 for research and community organizations starting with K:

 The Center aims to stimulate nanoscience and microsystems technology activity in Lithuania and Baltic region by participating in European and global networks, research projects and by dissemination of information.